zostera/django-modeltrans/README.md

 Running the tests only for the current environment, use `make test`

 # Attribution

-Some concepts and code from https://github.com/deschler/django-modeltranslation, which is in turn inspired by https://github.com/zmathew/django-linguo
+Some concepts and code come from https://github.com/deschler/django-modeltranslation, which is in turn inspired by https://github.com/zmathew/django-linguo

 We started this solution at Zostera because we did not like:
- - The way django-modeltranslation adds one field per language (and thus requires a migration when adding language)
+ - The way django-modeltranslation adds one field per language (and thus requires a migration when adding a language);
  - The unpredictability of the original field.

 Since JSONB is supported by Postgres now, we developed this approach.

-# relevant 3rd party documentation
+# Relevant 3rd party documentation

 - [PostgreSQL jsonb functions](https://www.postgresql.org/docs/9.5/static/functions-json.html)